 What are the possible side effects of Injectafer?

-• High blood pressure, sometimes with facial flushing, dizziness, or nausea, has been seen during treatment with Injectafer.
-This increase in blood pressure typically resolves within 30 minutes.
-Your doctor or healthcare provider will monitor you for signs and symptoms of an increase in blood pressure following each use of Injectafer
+• High blood pressure.
+High blood pressure, sometimes with redness and warmth of the face (facial flushing), dizziness, or nausea, has happened during treatment with Injectafer.
+Your healthcare provider will check your blood pressure and check for any signs and symptoms of high blood pressure after you receive Injectafer

 The most common side effects of Injectafer include:

-• In adults: nausea, high blood pressure, flushing, pain or bruising at the injection site, skin redness, low levels of phosphorous in your blood, and dizziness.
-Potentially long-lasting brown staining of skin near the injection site may occur if Injectafer leaks out of the vein
+• In adults: nausea, high blood pressure, flushing, injection site reactions, skin redness, low levels of phosphate in your blood, and dizziness.

-• In children: low levels of phosphorous in your blood, pain or bruising at the injection site, rash, headache, and vomiting
+• In children: low levels of phosphate in your blood, injection site reactions, rash, headache, and vomiting

 These are not all of the possible side effects of Injectafer.